 When I am busy with living my life and mega focused on my outside world, I lose touch with what’s going on inside of me.
 If I close my eyes and bring my focus back to me, at once I am aware of a myriad of perceptions, awareness and sensations going on.

-If I then place my focus on my external environment, I now see many more details and have more clarity.
+If I place my focus on my external environment, I now see many more details and have more clarity.
 My breath brings me back to my sense perceptions and also back to the present moment and to my heart.
 Perhaps now I can feel more space.
 I can view situations, others or myself with more of a mindfulness, openness and compassion.
 You have entered inner space where there is more awareness and you have more capacity.

 Some have called the inner space a place to observe or witness our internal process.